John Player & Sons

 John Player & Sons, most often known simply as Player's, was a tobacco and cigarette manufacturer based in Nottingham, England.
-In 1901, the company merged with other companies to form The Imperial Tobacco Company to face competition from US manufacturers.
-The company also released several series of association football trading cards in the 1930s under the Player's brand.
+In 1901 the company merged with twelve other companies to become a branch of the Imperial Tobacco Company of Great Britain and Ireland.
+The company pioneered the advertising with trading (cigarette) cards.
+As a branch, Player's continued this practice (see below), most notably with a series devoted to the association football in the 1930s.

-Nowadays the brands "Player" and "John Player Special" are owned and commercialised by Imperial Brands.
+The brands currently sold, "Players" and "John Player Special" are owned and marketed by Imperial Brands and, especially in markets external to the UK, by British American Tobacco.
+In the UK, the JPS Players brand is the third-most popular cigarette brand (As of November 2025).
+Its Gold Leaf rolling tobacco is the fourth most-popular in the UK.

 History

 In March 1820, William Wright set up a small tobacco factory in Craigshill, Livingston, West Lothian.
 This business expanded and earned Wright a comfortable fortune.
 John Player bought the business in 1877.
 He had the Castle Tobacco Factories built in Radford, Nottingham, just west of the city centre.
-He had three large factory blocks built, but initially only one was used to process and pack tobacco.
-The other two blocks were loaned out to lace manufacturers until the business had expanded enough to use the additional space.
+He had three factories built, but initially only one was used to process and pack tobacco.
+The other two blocks were rented out to lace manufacturers until the business had expanded enough to use the additional space.

-John Player died in December 1884 and for the next nine years, the business was run by a small group of family friends until W G and J D Player were ready to take over the firm in 1893.
-The business became a private limited company in 1895, with a share capital of £200,000.
+John Player died in December 1884 and for the next nine years the business was run by a small group of family friends until his sons, William Goodacre Player and John Dane Player, took over management of the firm in 1893.

-The business was run later by Player's sons John Dane Player and William Goodacre Player.
+The business became a private limited company in 1895, with an issued share capital of £200,000.

-In 1901, in response to competitive threats from the US, Player's merged with the Imperial Tobacco Group.
-The largest constituent of Imperial Tobacco was W. D. & H. O. Wills and the new group was run from Wills' head office in Bristol.
-Player's retained its own identity with cigarette brands such as Navy Cut, No. 9, John Player Special, and Gold Leaf; loose tobacco brands such as No Name; and its distinctive logo of a smoking sailor in a navy-cut cap.
+In 1901, in response to a serious competitive challenge from "Buck" Duke's American Tobacco Company, a defensive merger of thirteen British tobacco manufacturers saw Player's merged into the newly created Imperial Tobacco Company of Great Britain & Ireland.
+The largest constituent of Imperial Tobacco, and major driver of the amalgamation, was W. D. & H. O. Wills and the new company was run for eight years from a suite of offices located in the Wills' branch premises until a new Imperial Tobacco head office was built in Bedminster, Bristol.
+As a constituent part of Imperial Tobacco, Player's was tightly controlled from Bedminster but as a manufacturer the branch retained its own identity, producing distinctive cigarette brands such as Navy Cut, No. 9, John Player Special, and Gold Leaf; loose tobacco brands such as No Name; and its distinctive logo of a smoking sailor in a navy-cut cap.